f1337/f1337.github.io/scratchpad/way-of-working.md

 ## Board practices

-- **All** work must be shown on the board.
+- **All** work must be visualized on the board.
 There is no such thing as work "outside the scope of the <iteration/team>".
 - Work the board from right to left.
 -